 Today is just another day at your local HV substation.
 Inside, the transformers gently hum and switchgear sit idle.
 Outside, a neighbour’s neglected tree loses a branch, which clashes with an overhead line.
 Ask yourself: What happens next?
 That depends on the substation design and their protection systems, which are the focus of this post.

-A fault can affect thousands of customers, so protection systems are often now armed with clever automation and remote control to minimise disruption.
+A fault can affect thousands of customers.
+So, protection systems now often armed with clever automation.
+And remote control to minimise disruption.
 These complex devices are highly configurable and their settings files require careful design.
 How then, should an engineer commission them?

-If the protection scheme is too sensitive, the assets may be well protected but the risk of nuisance tripping and unnecessary outages will increase.
-By contrast, if a scheme is too basic or the settings are too coarse, the risk of permanent damage to assets and harm to the workforce increases.
+So, if the protection scheme is too sensitive, the assets protection good.
+But, the risk of nuisance tripping and unnecessary outages will increase.
+Also, by contrast, if a scheme is too basic or the settings are too coarse, the risk of permanent damage to assets and harm to the workforce increases.
 What then, is the right balance?

 Dominic Warren-Gash CEng MEng MIET